bivillar/TSP/README.md

 ### Installing

 The instalation is pretty simple.
-Download the Project and run the start script at it's root like this:
+Download the Project, open a terminal window at the root of it and execute the start script like this:

 ```
 ./start.sh